 In addition to full-time teaching responsibilities, faculty members are expected to contribute to course and curriculum development including new experiential learning opportunities such as faculty-led travel study and internships.
 In addition, faculty members serve as advisors/mentors to students and are encouraged to engage students in undergraduate research or other scholarly and creative activities.
 Research expectations include publications and presentations as well as grant activity.
 Service responsibilities include committee service at the departmental, college, and university levels as well as public and professional service as relevant to the candidate’s expertise and interest.
 Faculty at UW-W may be asked to teach online and/or in a hybrid format, or courses in the evenings.

 UW-Whitewater (http://www.uww.edu ) is the largest regional comprehensive university within the UW System and enjoys a reputation as a high quality residential campus located near the scenic Kettle Moraine State Forest in southeastern Wisconsin.
 UW-W is situated on 400 acres of land and has an annual budget of more than $219 million.
 UW-W is located in the community of Whitewater, which has 14,622 residents and is within convenient driving distance to the metropolitan areas of Madison, Milwaukee and Chicago.
 The university enrolls more than 12,000 students in 50 majors housed within four academic colleges.
 UW-Whitewater also offers 16 master’s degrees and a Doctorate in Business Administration.
 The university’s strategic plan can be found at: http://www.uww.edu/strategic-plan.
-It has a special mission within the UW System to serve students with disabilities and, as such, embraces the principles of university design and is one of the most accessible campuses in the state.
+It has a special mission within the UW System to serve students with disabilities and, as such, embraces the principles of universal design and is one of the most accessible campuses in the state.
 UW-Whitewater is a Division III NCAA university and member of WIAC (http://wiacsports.com).
 The campus has over 200 student organizations and is a vital economic engine for southeastern Wisconsin.

 UW-W is committed to seeking and sustaining a culturally and ethnically diverse campus environment, building a diverse faculty and staff with expertise and interest in serving students with diverse needs, backgrounds, ethnicities, abilities and other distinct characteristics in respectful, sensitive and understanding ways.
 The University of Wisconsin-Whitewater is an Equal Opportunity and Affirmative Action Employer, and actively seeks and encourages applications from women, people of color, persons with disabilities, and veterans.